Keep Your Cat Inside

 - Keep your cat indoors.
 Outdoors cats have a much shorter life span than those who live indoors.
 If you currently allow your cat outside, check out these tips for training him or her to stay inside.

 - Make sure your cat wears a collar and an identification tag.
 Also consider having your cat microchipped.
-The microchipping procedure is fast and easy, and can make a big difference in helping you get your cat back if he or she should go missing.
+The microchipping procedure is fast and easy, and can make a big difference in helping you get your cat back if they ever go missing.
 All cats adopted from the Wisconsin Humane Society leave with a microchip.

 - Spay or neuter your cat.
-This surgery helps reduce overpopulation and has helath and behavior benefits for you and your cat.
+This surgery helps reduce overpopulation and has health and behavior benefits for you and your cat.
 The Wisconsin Humane Society spays or neuters all cats prior to adoption.
-We also have a Spay Neuter Assistance Program (SNAP) and a Spay/Neuter Clinic.
-For more information, call the shelter at (414) ANIMALS or make an appointment at our Spay/Neuter Clinic at www.wihumane.org/clinic.
+We also have spay/neuter resources available to the public at various locations.
+Visit https://www.wihumane.org/spay-neuter for more information.

 - Encourage neighbors, family and friends to keep their cats indoors.